tuttlem/tuttlem.github.io/_posts/2014-06-20-notes-on-working-monadically.md

 putStrLn =<< ns
 {% endhighlight %}

+### liftM

+`liftM` allows you to promote a function to a monad.
+Here's what it looks like

+{% highlight haskell %}
+liftM :: Monad m => (a1 -> r) -> m a1 -> m r
+{% endhighlight %}

+`(a1 -> r)` is what will get lifted into the monad, so we can keep our code that does work free of any monad awareness.

+Where I have found that this is useful is when you have a set of functions that don't operate on wrapped values, and you'd like to sequence them monadically.

+My initial attempts to do this look like this:

+{% highlight haskell %}
+-- | Collects all of the successfully read contents of --   of the read files into an array of targets allContents :: [String] -> IO [Target] allContents paths = do rs <- safeReadFiles let cs = map parseSentinelFile (catMaybes rs) return $ concat $ rights cs where safeReadFiles = mapM safeReadFile paths
+{% endhighlight %}

+This reads like a big blob of imperative glug!
+So, I thought that all of these pieces could be sequenced together and chained with `>>=`.
+Here's what I got:

+{% highlight haskell %}
+allContents paths = mapM safeReadFile paths
+                >>= return . catMaybes
+                >>= return . mapParseSentinelFile
+                >>= return . rights
+                >>= return . concat
+{% endhighlight %}

+Well, at least the code is sequenced - but all of those `return`s sure are annoying.
+Here's where `liftM` comes in.
+With `liftM`, we can compose all of those functions without needing to know anything about the monad that it's executing in.
+Here's what I've ended up with:

+{% highlight haskell %}
+allContent paths = liftM p (mapP safeReadFile paths) where p = concat . rights . map parseSentinelFile . catMaybes
+{% endhighlight %}

+`liftM` has allowed us to express our function chain using `.` as function composition. `liftM` then handles all of the monadness for us!

 ### >>

 The `>>` function performs he same sequencing as what `>>=` does, only the first action specified is discarded. `>>` looks like this: